lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Marcel Mauss, *The Gift: The Form and Reason for Exchange in Archaic Societies*, trans.
 W. D. Halls (W. W. Norton, 2000).

+Suggested readings:

+- Lofton, *Consuming Religion*
+- Corrigan, *Business of the Heart*
+- McCrossen, *Holy Day, Holiday*

 ### October 13 (Week 7): Corporations

 Daniel Vaca, *Evangelicals Incorporated: Books and the Business of Religion in America* (Harvard University Press, 2019).

 Darren Grem, “The Marketplace Missions of S. Truett Cathy, Chick-Fil-A, and the Sunbelt South,” in *Sunbelt Rising: The Politics of Place, Space, and Region*, ed.
 Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293–315.

+Suggested readings:

+- Grem, *The Blessings of Business*
+- Gloege, *Guaranteed Pure*
+- Kruse, *One Nation Under God*
+- Corrigan, Porterfield, and Grem, *The Business Turn in American Religious History*

 ### October 19 (Week 8): Railroads